Cristiano Zanetti: Inter Milan

 In June 2001, Zanetti re-joined Inter Milan under manager Héctor Cúper; Inter paid 10 billion Italian lire to buy back Zanetti.
 He was a regular starter under Cuper, and with the club he managed to the reach of the semi-finals of the 2001–02 UEFA Cup and the 2002–03 UEFA Champions League, also narrowly missing out on the Serie A title both of those seasons.
 The 2003–04 season was more disappointing, however, and upon the arrival of new manager Roberto Mancini, he was deployed with less frequency due to injuries, as well as the arrivals of Edgar Davids and Esteban Cambiasso in midfield, although he was finally able to capture some silverware during his final two seasons at the club.
 During his second stint with Inter, he won two Coppa Italia trophies in 2005 and 2006, a Supercoppa Italiana in 2005, and he was also awarded a Serie A title after the Calciopoli scandal in 2006.

 Juventus

 Zanetti moved to Juventus in 2006 on a free transfer, despite the match-fixing controversy surrounding the Turin giants and their subsequent relegation.
 Zanetti was Luciano Moggi's final signing as the Juventus transfer director before his five-year ban due to his role in the Calciopoli scandal.
 Zanetti won the Serie B title with Le Zebre in 2007, earning Juventus Serie A promotion.
 The following season, he helped Juventus to a third place in Serie A, which allowed them to qualify for the UEFA Champions League in 2008.
-Juventus were eliminated in the round of 16, and they reached the semi-finals of the Coppa Italia, also finishing second in Serie A.
+Juventus were eliminated in the round of 16 losing 3-2 on aggregate, and they reached the semi-finals of the Coppa Italia losing 4-2 on aggregate, also finishing second in Serie A with 74 points.